52 Delicious Places to Eat in London as Picked by a Local

 Nando’s is really an iconic chain in British culture.
 This is a chain that revolves around chicken, using a Portuguese style preparation and herbs.
 A perfect place to meet for a simple but tasty snack with friends.
 Very popular and can thus be found anywhere.

-What are your favorite places in London?
+What are your favorite places to eat in London?